aliyun/terraform-provider-alicloud/website/docs/r/cs_managed_kubernetes.html.markdown

 * `custom_san` - (Optional, ForceNew, Available in 1.103.2+) Customize the certificate SAN, multiple IP or domain names are separated by English commas (,).
 * `user_ca` - (Optional) The path of customized CA cert, you can use this CA to sign client certs to connect your cluster.
 * `deletion_protection` - (Optional, Available in 1.103.2+)  Whether to enable cluster deletion protection.
-* `enable_rrsa` - (Optional, Available in 1.171.0+) Whether to enable cluster to support rrsa for version 1.22.3+.
+* `enable_rrsa` - (Optional, Available in 1.171.0+) Whether to enable cluster to support RRSA for version 1.22.3+.
 Default to `false`.
-Once the rrsa function is turned on, it is not allowed to turn off.
+Once the RRSA function is turned on, it is not allowed to turn off.
 If your cluster has enabled this function, please manually modify your tf file and add the rrsa configuration to the file, learn more [RAM Roles for Service Accounts](https://www.alibabacloud.com/help/zh/container-service-for-kubernetes/latest/use-rrsa-to-enforce-access-control).
 * `install_cloud_monitor` - (Optional) Install cloud monitor agent on ECS.
 Default to `true`.
 * `exclude_autoscaler_nodes` - (Deprecated from version 1.177.0)(Optional, Available in 1.88.0+) Exclude autoscaler nodes from `worker_nodes`.
 Default to `false`.
 * `service_account_issuer` - (Optional, ForceNew, Available in 1.92.0+) The issuer of the Service Account token for [Service Account Token Volume Projection](https://www.alibabacloud.com/help/doc-detail/160384.htm), corresponds to the `iss` field in the token payload.
 Set this to `"https://kubernetes.default.svc"` to enable the Token Volume Projection feature (requires specifying `api_audiences` as well).
 From cluster version 1.22+, Service Account Token Volume Projection will be enabled by default.